CKalitin/ckalitin.github.io/assets/danielle.md

 Though my future will be even more beautiful, I am not sure of hers, but she has her family which gives me tremendous faith.

 I must meditate on this to internalize the lesson, so this never happens again.
 Pursue marriage, unapologetically.

+I have to speak to her about this on Tuesday.

+After that, Wednesday if my Dad's birthday which I should be there for, Thursday she's having dinner with her sister (maybe earlier in the day is possible), Friday is also possible, then Saturday Shreya comes back.